Emily O. Wittman

 Guattari, Félix.
 Soft Subversions: Texts and Interviews 1977-1985.
 Ed.
 Sylvère Lotringer.
 Co-translated with Chet Wiener.
 Cambridge, MA: Semiotext(e)/The MIT Press, June 2009.

-“Literary Translation: Prose Fiction.”
+“Literary Narrative Prose and Translation Studies.”
 The Routledge Handbook of Translation Studies.
 New York: Routledge, 2012.

 "Travel Writing," Hemingway in Context.
 Eds.
 Debra Moddelmog and Suzanne del Gizzo, Cambridge: Cambridge University Press, 2012.

-“A Clean, Well-lighted Place for Killing: Nostalgia in Hemingway’s Death in the Afternoon,” Ernest Hemingway and the Geography of Memory: Ed.
-Joanna Craig.
+“A Clean, Well-lighted Place for Killing: Nostalgia in Hemingway’s Death in the Afternoon,” Ernest Hemingway and the Geography of Memory: Eds.
+Mark Cirino and Mark P. Ott.
 Kent, Ohio: Kent State University Press.
 2010.
 186-203.

 “Subterranean Collegiate Blues: Reading Bob Dylan’s Chronicles as a Required Freshman Text,” co-authored with Paul Wright.
 Substance, Judgement, and Evaluation: Seeking the Worth of a Liberal Arts, Core Text Education.
 Ed.
 J. Scott Lee et al. New York: University Press of America, 2010.
 121-126.

-“The Decline and Fall of Rachel Vinrace: Reading Gibbon in Virginia Woolf’s The Voyage Out,” Virginia Woolf and the Art of Exploration: Selected Papers from the Fifteenth Annual Conference on Virginia Woolf, Eds.
+“The Decline and Fall of Rachel Vinrace: Reading Gibbon in Virginia Woolf’s The Voyage Out,” Virginia Woolf and the Art of Exploration, Eds.
 Helen Southworth and Elisa K. Sparks, Clemson Press, 2006.
 161-169.

-"'Un des nôtres': Joseph Conrad and La Nouvelle Revue française," Conrad First, forthcoming 2013
+"'Un des nôtres': Joseph Conrad and La Nouvelle Revue française," Conrad First, 2013.

 "A Circuit of Ordeals: Nostalgia and the Romance of Hardship in Ernest Hemingway' Green Hills of Africa and Graham Greene's Journey Without Maps."
 Prose Studies, 33.1 (April 2011).

 "The Prize-Granting Committee: Teaching Contemporary World Literature," Co-authored with undergraduate Danie Vollenweider.
-THEN, (April 2011).
+THEN.
+(2010)

 “An Award Heard Around the World?
 Ismail Kadare and the Inaugural Man Booker International Prize,” Expositions 1.1 (March 2007): 89-104.